 2. Can “cherish” be used in everyday language?

-Yes!
+Yes.
 It’s a warm, emotional word that fits naturally in both casual and formal conversations.
-For example, “I cherish our friendship” or “She cherishes her memories of childhood.”
+For example, “I cherish our friendship” or “She cherishes the skills she learned growing up.”
+You might also see it in professional contexts, such as when people say they cherish meaningful relationships or feedback.

 3. Is “cherish” always positive?